PsiHQ/Site/menu1.md

 ### Parametric resonances in more complicated systems

-In the latter part of 2022, I worked with my classmate, Nilanjan, and Prof. Bhattacharjee on an elastic double pendulum - a 6 dimensional complicated system.
+In the latter part of 2022, I worked with my classmate, Nilanjan Sasmal, and Prof. Bhattacharjee on an elastic double pendulum - a 6 dimensional complicated system.
 We identified four resonance conditions using perturbative techniques (two of which, to the best of our knowledge, were not analysed in existing literature).
 We looked at the numerical solutions at resonance and briefly investigated the chaotic aspects of the system by computationally getting an idea of the Lyapunov exponent.
 Unfortunately, due to the system's complexity, deriving an approximate analytical behavior at resonance proved challenging.

-I presented our work on the elastic double pendulum in the summer of 2023 at **NODYCON 2023**, held in Rome (unfortunately, I had to present remotely).
+I presented our work on the elastic double pendulum in the summer of 2023 at **NODYCON 2023**, held in Rome (unfortunately, I had to present remotely due to some personal constraints).
 The abstract that we submitted can be found
 ~~~
 <a href="_assets/Abstract_Revised_2_(accepted).pdf" download="abstract"><i>here.</i></a>
 ~~~